-Last week, Google announced that it will begin sunsetting the older version of Google Analytics in mid 2023, and instead be focused only on Google Analytics 4.
-This version, known as Universal Analytics (or GA3) and using a UA- site code, was first introduced in 2014.
+In 2022, Google announced that it will retire the previous version of Google Analytics in July of 2023, and focus all future resources on Google Analytics 4 (GA4).
+The old version, known as Universal Analytics (or GA3), was first introduced in 2014.

-Firstly, you don’t have to do anything to the way you track analytics on your website immediately.
+First, you can absolutely continue tracking data in Universal Analytics until the sunset.
 However, because the date is now official for this transition, you should set up a Google Analytics 4 property as soon as possible.

 Should I start using Google Analytics 4 now?

-Since your historical data will not be transferred over to your Google Analytics 4 property, it’s important to start sending data into Google Analytics 4 as soon as you can.
+Yes, you should set up a Google Analytics 4 property as soon as you can.
+Since your historical data will not be transferred to any new GA4 property, it’s important to start sending data to Google Analytics 4 now.

-Once the July 1, 2023 date passes, comparing things like sessions and pageviews to historical data will become much more difficult to do.
-Eventually when Universal Analytics goes away entirely, this sort of comparison will be impossible.
+Once the July 1, 2023 date passes, historical comparisons of user activities like clicks and pageviews will become much more difficult.
+Eventually, when Universal Analytics goes away entirely, this sort of comparison will be impossible.

 Is Google Analytics 4 different from Universal Analytics?